gammapy/gammapy/docs/estimators/index.rst

 stat_scan         Fit statistics scan
 ================= =================================================

-To compute the assymetric errors as well as upper limits one can specify the arguments ``n_sigma`` and ``n_sigma_ul``.
-The ``n_sigma`` arguments are translated into a TS value assuming ``ts = sigma ** 2``.
+To compute the error, assymetric errors as well as upper limits one can specify the arguments ``n_sigma`` and ``n_sigma_ul``.
+The ``n_sigma`` arguments are translated into a TS difference assuming ``ts = n_sigma ** 2``.

 In addition to the norm values a reference spectral model is given.
 Using this reference spectral model the norm values can be converted